Bedding: History

+Among the earliest discovered examples of bedding are remnants found in a Paleolithic structure at Ohalo II, Israel.
+Dating back 23,000 years, these remnants consist of partially charred stems and leaves positioned on the floor surrounding a central hearth.
+Potential earlier evidence of bedding, dating from the Middle Paleolithic, is evident in Spain's Esquilleu cave, displaying the gathering of grass near a hearth.

 Around 3400 BC Egyptian pharaohs had their beds moved off the ground and slept on a raised surface.
 Bed linen was widely evolved in Egypt.
 It was seen as a symbol of light and purity, as well as a symbol of prosperity.
 The Egyptian mummies were often wrapped in bed linen.
 The complexity of applications has increased with research and developments in the area of bed linen materials over the years.

 Roman Empire mattresses were stuffed with wool, feather, reeds or hay.
 The beds were decorated with paint, bronze, silver, jewels and gold.
-Interestingly, it was rare for a Roman couple to spend the night together.
+It was rare for a Roman couple to spend the night together.
 It was more common for each spouse to have a separate room.
 Researchers believe that the Roman bed was definitely less comfortable than today.

 During the Renaissance, mattresses were stuffed with straw and feathers and then covered with silks, velvets or satin material.
 Embroidered canopies and ornamental hangings as well as the advent of the featherbed led to beds becoming extremely expensive, often willed down from generation to generation.

 In the 18th century, Europeans began to use bed frames made from cast iron, and mattresses that were made of cotton.
 Until that time, assorted vermin were simply accepted as a component of even the most royal beds.

 In the 19th century the bed spring was invented, also called the box spring.

 In the 20th century United States, consumers bought the inner spring mattress, followed in the 1960s by the water bed (originating on the West Coast), and adoption of Japanese-style futons, air mattresses, and foam rubber mattresses and pillows.